JohnSnowLabs/langtest/docs/pages/docs/config.md

       min_pass_rate: 0.60
 ```

-> Please note that this represents the default configuration for Question-Answering tasks.
-Below, you'll find the configurations for tasks falling under the Question-Answering category.
+> Please note that this represents the default configuration for Question-Answering.
+Below, you'll find the configurations for the categories falling under the Question-Answering task.

 ### Ideology Test